-When the score in a match is one set all, or two sets all in best of five sets matches, one tie-break game shall be played to decide the match.
+When the score in a match is one set all, or two sets all in best of five sets matches, one tie-break game may be played to decide the match.
 This tie-break game replaces the deciding final set.

-The player/team who first wins ten points shall win this match tie-break and the match provided there is a margin of two points over the opponent(s).
+The first player/team to win ten points shall win the match tie-break and the match provided there is a margin of two points over the opponent(s).
+If necessary, the match tie-break game shall continue until this margin is achieved.